jayinc/docs/content/client-libraries/usage.md

     title: "Basic usage"
     parent: "Client Libraries"
 ---
 *Note that you also need a Speechly application id.
-This you can obtain from the [Dashboard](https://api.speechly.com/dashboard) for one of the ready-made example applications, or after having [configured](/slu-examples/) one yourself.
-And don't forget to deploy your application on the Dashboard as well!*
+This you can obtain from the [Dashboard](https://api.speechly.com/dashboard) after [setting up the AppId](/slu-examples/).
+Also, don't forget to deploy your application on the Dashboard as well!
+The AppId will only work after it has been deployed.*

 # Install and import the client library